Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 Juli 2025 22.26.58 UTC
+- WIB: Minggu, 6 Juli 2025 23.32.41 UTC
-- WITA: Minggu, 6 Juli 2025 23.26.58 UTC
+- WITA: Senin, 7 Juli 2025 00.32.41 UTC
-- WIT: Senin, 7 Juli 2025 00.26.58 UTC
+- WIT: Senin, 7 Juli 2025 01.32.41 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: nature
+Kategori: motivational